It looks like you are using an out of date browser.

 Launching the 2025 UK Modern Slavery Benchmark

-CCLA Investment Management Ltd publicly launched their 2025 UK Modern Slavery Benchmark at the conference, which ranks 111 companies on their efforts to tackle modern slavery.
-This tool assesses how businesses are disclosing their approach to managing exploitation, highlighting progress as well as where further improvements are needed.
+The CCLA publicly launched their 2025 UK Modern Slavery Benchmark at the conference, ranking 111 companies on their efforts to tackle modern slavery.
+This tool assesses how businesses disclose their approach to managing exploitation, highlighting progress and areas for further improvement.

 Dame Sara Thornton, former Independent Anti-Slavery Commissioner and CCLA Modern Slavery Director, said: “We are really pleased to be launching the benchmark here in person.
 We have been updating the CCLA Modern Slavery Benchmark in light of the new TISC (transparency in supply chains) guidance.
 We wanted to ensure that we brought together a group of experts to inform that work and to provide a degree of scrutiny and it has been great that Slave-Free Alliance have been part of that expert advisory group, in particular the broad experience of Slave-Free Alliance dealing with many companies provided extremely helpful insights into the way the benchmark is currently operating and how it can be improved.”

-Slave-Free Alliance (SFA) has been able to draw from its experience of working with businesses across recruitment, retail, finance, construction, housing, utilities, distribution, engineering, waste management, hospitality, intelligence and more, to input into the stakeholder discussions.
+Slave-Free Alliance (SFA) has been able to draw on its experience working with businesses across recruitment, retail, finance, construction, housing, utilities, distribution, engineering, waste management, hospitality, intelligence, and more to contribute to the stakeholder discussions.

 Businesses inspired to act